Monument to the Royal Stuarts: Other monuments

 ("Maria Clementina, Queen of Great Britain, France and Ireland" (Note: The reference to France is a relic of the Plantagenet claim to the French throne.
 See English Kings of France.))

-Queen Christina of Sweden, the only other monarch with a memorial in the church, also lies entombed in the crypt below the basilica, with the Royal Stuarts.
-She abdicated her throne in 1654 to convert to Catholicism.
+Queen Christina of Sweden and Queen Charlotte of Cyprus, the only other monarchs with a memorial in the church, also lie entombed in the crypt below the basilica, with the Royal Stuarts.
+Queen Christina abdicated her throne in 1654 to convert to Catholicism while Queen Charlotte was illegally deposed in 1464 by her illegitimate half-brother.